- What is ‘excess mortality’?

 Many countries have not reported any data on all-cause mortality during the pandemic.
 If we want to understand the total impact of the pandemic on deaths in those countries, as well as globally, we must find a way to estimate this death toll.

-The Economist built a machine-learning model to estimate the number of excess deaths during the pandemic for 223 countries & regions.19 From these country-level estimates they calculate a global figure.
+The Economist built a machine-learning model to estimate the number of excess deaths during the pandemic for 223 countries and regions.20 From these country-level estimates they calculate a global figure.

 How should we think about these estimates?

-This work by The Economist is currently the most comprehensive and rigorous attempt to understand how mortality has changed during the pandemic at the global level.
+This work by The Economist is one of the most comprehensive and rigorous attempts to understand how mortality has changed during the pandemic at the global level.
 But these estimates come with a great deal of uncertainty given the large amount of data that is missing and the known shortcomings even for data that is available.

 We can think of them as our best, educated — but still ballpark — estimates.
 Some of the specific figures are highly uncertain, as the large uncertainty intervals show.
 But the overall conclusion remains clear: in many countries and globally, the number of confirmed deaths from COVID-19 is far below the pandemic’s full death toll.

 In our presentation of excess mortality figures we rely on the reported all-cause mortality data from the Human Mortality Database (HMD) and the World Mortality Dataset (WMD).
-We also present model estimates of excess deaths published by The Economist.
+We also present model estimates of excess deaths published by The Economist and the WHO.
 We make all of the data used in our charts downloadable as complete and structured .csv files here on our GitHub site.

 We have calculated P-scores from the reported death data provided by HMD and WMD, and from the projections provided by WMD.